LaupWing/blog_posts/src/pages/2020-01-06-post-two/index.md

 In order to see how you can achieve this and how it is done, there are 3 example codes with some technics (of course this is copied from the talk).
 Each of these component has its own problem and diffulties related to performance.
 In these Components i will describe what the problems are and how it could be fixed.

 ### Sidenav
-During this part of the talk the presentator use some important terms to know.
+During this part of the talk the presentator uses some important terms.
 See below:

 **Primed Elements:** Elements that you have ready to go.
 When a user clicks on the button to open the sidenav the user expects the sidenav to just pop up.
 *   It could be activated at any time